6leetcode/6leetcode/questions/LCCI/100203. Bianry Number to String/README.md

 ### [Bianry Number to String](https://leetcode.com/problems/bianry-number-to-string-lcci)

-<p>Given a real number between O and 1 (e.g., 0.72) that is passed in as a double, print the binary representation.
+<p>Given a real number between 0 and 1 (e.g., 0.72) that is passed in as a double, print the binary representation.
 If the number cannot be represented accurately in binary with at most 32 characters, print &quot;ERROR&quot;.</p>

 <p><strong>Example1:</strong></p>